 When the unbelievable news reached Tortola, all were overcome with grief, some to the extent of fainting.

 Mr. Wheatley, one of the fortunate survivors, shared his story of hearing the indescribable cries of the passengers.

 Of the eighty-nine passengers on board, only thirty-five survived.
 The entire community was grief stricken!

 Discovering Her Dimensions

 The story took on a more personal note when I discovered an invoice for the Fancy Me in our great grandfather’s papers.

-He owned the Creque Marine Railway on Hassel Island where the vessel was launched in 1920.
+He owned the Creque Marine Railway where the vessel was launched.

 For those interested in learning more, Dr. Janet D. Smith wrote an intriguing account in a book titled, “Such are the Hours to Find Peace, Intimate Accounts, and Reflections of the loss of the Fancy Me”.

-The book is available at the Road Town Public Library or the bookstore at the Lavity Stout Community College.
+You can find it at the Road Town Public Library or the Lavity Stout Community College bookstore.